MontagueM/Phonon/README.md

 Current capability:

-* Works with packages before Beyond Light
+* Works with packages for Beyond Light and before Beyond Light
 * Scrolling through all dynamic models in the entire of Destiny 2
 * Exporting with option for name, folder, and texture extraction